-When driving, blind spots can be eliminated or reduced by using mirrors or by turning one’s head over the shoulder to view the area directly.
+When driving, blind spots can be eliminated or reduced by using mirrors or turning one’s head over the shoulder to view the area directly.
 Steps like these are crucial for preventing accidents when turning and changing lanes.
-However, tractor-trailer blind spots still frequently cause major accidents and injuries every day.
+However, tractor-trailer blind spots still frequently cause significant accidents and injuries daily.

 Why Do Trucks Have Such Large Blind Spots?